epw/consensus/Consensus Book.md

 - Get +1 Will (Max Will +3)
 - Get a new Voiced move
 - Get a move from another playbook
-- Get an Advanced Voiced move
+- Get an Advanced Voiced move\newpage

 ## The Wayfarer